FINDING A SERIES OR AN AUTHOR:

 Shapeshifted (6/2013)

-This post was revised and updated on 11/24/12 to include a review of the second book in the series: Moonshifted.
-That review appears first, followed by an overview of the world-building and a review of book 1:
+This post was revised and updated on 6/30/14 to include a review of Bloodshifted, the fifth novel in the series.
+That review appears first, followed by an overview of the world-building and reviews of the first four novels.

 The series is set in Port Cavell, a large city that has a substantial supernatural population who coexist with humans but hide their true identities and natures.
-The central focus of the series is the County Hospital and its Y4 ward, which is located deep down in the subbasement and is unknown to most of the rest of the hospital staff.
+The central focus of the early part of the series is the County Hospital and its Y4 ward, which is located deep down in the subbasement and is unknown to most of the rest of the hospital staff.
 "Floor Y4 catered to the supernatural creatures that no one else knew about: were creatures in their mortal phases, the daytime servants of the vampires, the sanctioned donors of the vampires, and shape shifters that occasionally went insane.
 And sometimes zombies."
 (Moonshifted, p.
-4) It's new and interesting to see these supernaturals as vulnerable, bed-bound patients who are not at their full strength.
+4) Seeing these supernaturals as vulnerable, bed-bound patients who are not at their full strength is new and interesting.
 The protectors of County Hospital are the Shadows, creatures who literally form themselves from the shadows and who draw power from the positive and, especially, the negative emotions of the patients.

 The vampires exist in communities called Thrones, living on the blood of their human donors, most of whom look forward to the day that they, too, will be changed over.
 The Thrones are not especially friendly towards one another, and their rivalries are part of the story lines.
 These vampires are strongest at the dark moon, a time when the werewolves are fully mortal, and thus at their weakest.
 Conversely, the werewolves are strongest at the full moon when the vamps are weaker.